-The best type of pencil to use for watercolor painting is a sketching pencil with hard lead, generally between F and 4H.
+The best type of pencil to use for watercolor painting is a sketching pencil with hard lead, generally between F and 4H, or to avoid sketching at all.
 If you choose a pencil that is too soft, it will be hard to erase before watercoloring.
-If you choose a pencil that is too hard, it could damage your paper or be hard to see.
+If you choose a pencil that is too hard, it could damage your paper.

 There are a number of things to consider when choosing a sketching pencil to use for your watercolor paintings.
 Let’s dive into them.